Skip to content

 5. Macerate juice and pip bundle overnight (8-10 hours)

-In a separate bowl, combine the reserved juice, 2 L water, and the pip-and-pith muslin bundle.
+In a smaller bowl (2-3 L) — small enough that the pip bundle is fully covered by liquid — combine the reserved juice, 1 L water, and the pip-and-pith muslin bundle.
+Check the bundle is submerged; if it floats, weight it down with a small saucer to keep it under the liquid.
 Cover.
 Leave at room temperature overnight alongside the salt-soaking peel.
 This extracts pectin from the pips, membranes, and scraped pith into the liquid — replacing what the salt soak might cost you.

 6. Combine in the pot